robcarver17/pysystemtrade/docs/backtesting.md

 If this file exists, `/private/private_config.yaml`, it will be used as a private configuration file.

 Basically, whenever a configuration object is added to a system, if there is a private config file then we add the elements from that.
-Then for any remaining missing elements we add the elements from the defaults.yaml.
+Then for any remaining missing elements we add the elements from `defaults.yaml`.

 #### Handling defaults when you change certain functions

 In certain places you can change the function used to do a particular calculation, eg volatility estimation (This does *not* include trading rules - the way we change the functions for these is quite different).
 This is straightforward if you're going to use the same arguments as the original argument.
-However if you change the arguments you'll need to change the project defaults .yaml file.
+However if you change the arguments you'll need to change the project `defaults.yaml` file.
 I recommend keeping the original parameters, and adding new ones with different names, to avoid accidentally breaking the system.

 #### How the defaults and private configuration work

-When added to a system the config class fills in parameters that are missing from the original config object, but are present in (i) the private .yaml file and (ii) the default .yaml file.
+When added to a system the config class fills in parameters that are missing from the original config object, but are present in (i) the private YAML file and (ii) the default YAML file.
 For example if forecast_scalar is missing from the config, then the default value of 1.0 will be used.
 This works in a similar way for top level config items that are lists, str, int and float.

-This will also happen if you miss anything from a dict within the config (eg if `config.forecast_div_mult_estimate` is a dict, then any keys present in this dict in the default .yaml, but not in the config will be added).
+This will also happen if you miss anything from a dict within the config (eg if `config.forecast_div_mult_estimate` is a dict, then any keys present in this dict in the default YAML, but not in the config will be added).
 Finally it will work for nested dicts, eg if any keys are missing from `config.instrument_weight_estimate['correlation_estimate']` then they'll be filled in from the default file.
 If something is a dict, or a nested dict, in the config but not in the default (or vice versa) then values won't be replaced and bad things could happen.
 It's better to keep your config files, and the default file, with matching structures (for the items you want to change at least!).
 Again this is a good argument for adding new parameters, and retaining the original ones.

 Note this means that the config before, and after, it goes into a system object will probably be different; the latter will be populated with defaults.